 The rain grew heavier as we approached the Sacred Waterfalls, and we took refuge at a shelter just before the final ascent to the waterfalls.
 The route was considerably more crowded than the trail we took the the Glacier Lake the previous day.
 Some Chinese men couldn’t wait for the rain to stop, so they stripped (to keep their clothes dry) and made a dash for the top.
 Not really recommended with the temperatures and chilly wind.
 Anyway, the rain lightened a little not long after and we continued our hike.

-Another one I could not unsee after zooming in.
-It was freezing cold after the rain and wind yet Chinese men were stripping to their undies and taking a shower at the falls.
+Finally arrived at the Sacred Waterfall, a shower of water that seemed to have descended from the heavens.
+It was freezing cold after the rain and wind yet Chinese men were stripping to their undies and running into the falls.
 Must have been inspired by Chairman Mao’s swim.
-Here’s one in red undies.

-The weather still wasn’t too appealing, so we didn’t hang around too long, and started our trek back to Lower Yubeng village.
+The weather still wasn’t too appealing, so we didn’t hang around too long, and started our hike back to Lower Yubeng village.

 Scenery between Yubeng and Ninong wasn’t as spectacular as the scenery between Xidang and Yubeng, but it was nonetheless interesting, and still very much precarious (or probably more).
 Narrow paths were flanked by steep mountain slopes on one side and the plunging ravine on the other side, which dropped lower and lower as the trail went on, till it was probably over a hundred meters below.
 Any rockfall/ tectonic activity/ a moment of carelessness would likely mean an unescapable death.